cooper-org/cooper/docs/source/formulations.md

 ```

 :::{note}
-**Cooper** also allows for having different penalty coefficients for different constraints.
+**Cooper** allows for vector-valued penalty coefficients that match the size of a constraint.
 This can be achieved by passing a tensor of coefficients to the `init` argument of a {py:class}`~cooper.multipliers.PenaltyCoefficient`.
 :::

-**Cooper** also supports the use of a scheduler for the penalty coefficient.
+Since it is often desirable to increase the penalty coefficient over the optimization process, **Cooper** provides a scheduler mechanism to do so.
 For more information, see {ref}`coefficient_updaters`.

 :::{warning}
-We make a distinction between the Augmented Lagrangian function/formulation and the Augmented Lagrangian *method* $\S$4.2.1 in {cite:p}`bertsekas1999NonlinearProgramming`.
-The Augmented Lagrangian method is an optimization algorithm over the Augmented Lagrangian function above:
+We make a distinction between the Augmented Lagrangian *formulation* and the Augmented Lagrangian *method* ($\S$4.2.1 in {cite:p}`bertsekas1999NonlinearProgramming`).
+The Augmented Lagrangian method is a specific optimization algorithm over the Augmented Lagrangian function above:

 $$
 \vx_{t+1} &\in \argmin{\vx \in \reals^d} \,\, \mathcal{L}_{c_t}(\vx, \vlambda_t, \vmu_t) \\